A Famed Latin American Musician and a Charmed Renegade Actor Make Their Anti-Communist Debuts

 Finding a Frontman

 Even over the phone, Mr. Jackson’s magnetic cool brings to mind Robert Redford’s response when he was asked to act a scene as if a girl had turned him down: “What do you mean?”
-Thanks to this self-confidence, Mr. Jackson can put his ego aside and read the terrain, which has allowed him to survive industries he came into at high tide then left as waves of homogenization came crashing down.
+Thanks to this self-confidence, Mr. Jackson can put his ego aside and read the terrain, which has allowed him to survive industries he came into at high tide and then left as waves of homogenization came crashing down.

 Mr. Jackson entered modeling in the late 1980s not long out of the Navy, spending five or six years hitting the big brands of the time: Michelob, Discover, Ford, Valentino, Armani, Italian Vogue, Salem Lights.
-When the three-inch catalogs started shrinking with digital media, he went to Hollywood, where he got turned off by the drug scene, and instead made a career by diversifying.
+When the three-inch catalogs started shrinking with digital media, he went to Hollywood, where he got turned off by the drug scene and instead made a career by diversifying.
 His work ranged from skits on Leno and Letterman to nearly killing a character played by Jennifer Aniston’s dad on “Days of Our Lives,” to country music performances, to making smart westerns “before the studios got bought by conglomerates that made them silly.”

-Then COVID-19 hit and put paid to the industry.
+Then, COVID-19 hit and put paid to the industry.
 In the face of lockdowns, Mr. Jackson again kept one step ahead: moving to South Florida, meeting a model and artist, Kiki Bremont, and pairing up personally and professionally with her.

 One of the ways Mr. Jackson and Ms. Bremont got work was through the website International Entertainers.
 In the summer of 2023, Mr. Jackson first decided to ignore an offer he received: “Want an American for the English version of a Spanish song—country rock flavor.”
-After two more approaches, he called the number back and got Frankie Marcos.
-A few weeks later he and Ms. Bremont were at Mr. Marcos’s studio—about as far from homogenized Hollywood as Mr. Jackson could imagine.

 When Jackson Meets Marcos, Hollywood Meets Miami

 A lot had happened to “The Anti-Communist March” in the few months since Mr. Marcos and Mr. D'Rivera first improvised their way to the song.
 The addition of violins, violas, cellos, trumpets, trombones, drums, congas, guitars, and bass had made the original score into a full Frankie Marcos production—catchy, emotional, and underlyingly complex.
 The lyrics, which Mr. Marcos had worked on with a political-historical and a linguistic-historical consultant, were specific yet uncompromising.
-They turned on the basic line “Communism is the cancer of humanity,” which Mr. Marcos thought formed the core of the song.

 As Ms. De Marcos, who had made her career in medicine and at first cautioned Mr. Marcos about the lyrics, puts it: “For everyone, cancer is such a scary thing.
 It brings the sense of a fate that is the worst it can be, losing everything, being so scared.”

 Reading the lyrics of an anti-totalitarian anthem that turns on a cancer metaphor and then being asked to perform it would throw some artists off their stride.
-But if Frankie Marcos’s art is about synthesis and control, Greg Jackson’s is about reacting in the moment.
-He knew immediately, reading over the material, how to adjust to it: “Make it as big as you can.
-That’s what it demands.
-It’s that serious.
-Do it any other way—embarrassed, small—and it goes hokeyville,” he said.
+But if Mr. Marcos’s art is about synthesis and control, Mr. Jackson’s is about reacting in the moment.
+He knew immediately, reading over the material, how to adjust to it.

 The ‘Anti-Communist March’ Debuts—and the Backlash Begins